We've written the playbook on how to monetise customers through meaningful engagement

 Banks must ensure that products and services are tailored and relevant to the customer, and messages/notifications are delivered at the optimum moment (in the customer’s language) – but the most important element is the digital offering itself.

 Meniga’s digital banking technology has been designed with cross-selling in mind.
-For example, our Carbon Insight tool makes it easy to introduce green products to users, as they will be highly engaged in taking action to reduce their carbon footprint.
+For example, our Sustainability tool makes it easy to introduce green products to users, as they will be highly engaged in taking action to reduce their carbon footprint.

-Meanwhile, Smart Money Rules is made for savers looking to build some financial security.
+Meanwhile, Smart Savings is made for savers looking to build some financial security.
 As a bank, they trust you to provide the best options on how to do that, so will be open to the idea of setting up a savings account.

-Check out our suite of digital banking products to get a feel for which one(s) would work best for your customers, to drive up revenue via a smart strategy of higher engagement and cross-/upselling.
+Contact our team for a free consultation of which solutions would work best for your customers, to drive up revenue via a smart strategy of higher engagement and cross-/upselling.